TheOdinProject/curriculum/react/the_react_ecosystem/styling_react_applications.md

 - Know about ways to style React applications

-### Vanilla CSS
+### CSS Modules

-Vanilla CSS is the simplest way to style.
-In the previous courses, you've learned a lot of CSS and all of those skills are applicable to React.
-There are a couple of things we'd like to highlight.

-1. `CSS Modules` let you write CSS style declarations that are scoped locally.
-1. `CSS Utility Frameworks` are a popular choice for styling React applications.
-They provide a set of pre-defined classes that you can directly use in your HTML, or JSX in our case.
-[Tailwind CSS](https://tailwindcss.com) is by far the most popular choice.
+Regular CSS is the simplest way to style.
+CSS Modules let you write CSS style declarations that are scoped locally, which means that we finally no longer have to worry about our class names potentially conflicting with other classes in the global scope, i.e. we can now have two (or more) classes with the same name but different styles, and avoid naming your classes `.list-wrapper`, `.item-wrapper` etc. and just use `.wrapper` with its respective component.

 ### CSS in JS

 Why even write CSS in CSS when you can write it in JavaScript?
 Just kidding, of course!

 CSS-in-JS is a paradigm for styling front-end projects.
 It allows you to entirely take control of CSS with JavaScript and extends it with various features.
-Additionally, it also helps to apply styling in a logical fashion i.e. based on state.
+Additionally, it also helps to apply styling in a logical fashion i.e. based on state, and also supports modular CSS in the same way that CSS Modules do.
 There are various CSS-in-JS solutions.
 One of the most popular ones in the React ecosystem is [styled-components](https://styled-components.com/).

+### CSS Utility Frameworks

+CSS Utility Frameworks are a popular choice for styling React applications.
+They provide a set of pre-defined classes that you can directly use in your HTML, or JSX in our case.
+[Tailwind CSS](https://tailwindcss.com) is by far the most popular choice.

 ### Component libraries